-4. Responsible Employee (Mandatory Employee Reporting of Sexual Misconduct): All CNU employees, including full-time, part-time, and students, are Responsible Employees for purposes of reporting Sexual Misconduct as defined in Section D. Student employees are Responsible Employees when they receive information while acting in their capacity as a CNU employee.
+4. Responsible Employee (Mandatory Employee Reporting of Sexual Misconduct): All CNU employees, including full-time, part-time, and students, are Responsible Employees for purposes of reporting Sexual Misconduct as defined in Section D. This does not include employees of contractors.
+Student employees are Responsible Employees when they receive information while acting in their capacity as a CNU employee.